inclusive-design/trust-meter/Terms of Reference.md

 ## Purpose of the Technical Committee

+The specification applies to machine learning (ML) based decsion tools.
+Hence, the focus of the technical committee is limited to the subset of AI that uses machine learning with large data sets for training and statistical algorithms to develop a model that is used for decision making.

-The overall objective of the Technical Committee is to determine how to evaluate an AI tool's decision making algorithm when used with marginalized or outlier individuals; to detect whether the use of the AI discriminates against them.
+The overall objective of the Technical Committee is to specify how to evaluate a machine learning model's decision making when used with marginalized or outlier individuals; and to detect whether the use of the AI discriminates against them.
 This main objective leads to some sub-goals.

 The committee will develop definitions of "marginalized" and "outlier" to fully